Revgear

+History

 The company was founded in July 1996 by Paul Reavlin, a CPA and Krav Maga First Degree Black Belt.
-Years of intense, first-hand training inspired Reavlin to produce a top-of-line series of equipment that would hold up to the most demanding martial arts disciplines.
 In addition to manufacturing martial arts supplies and equipment, the company produces live events under the Revgear Seminar Division.
 Nationwide events include Revolution: International Martial Arts Professionals Conference, Revgear University, Revgear Tournament of Champions for Muay Thai, and Revgear Competition League for Brazilian jiu-jitsu.
 Revgear has sponsored many professional athletes in martial arts and combat sports.

 Products and services

-Revgear Products Division is known for its vast range of martial arts equipment.
-The company started with three very unusual products: an innovative knuckle protector, known today as the MMA training glove, and two styles of kick and punch shields, a curved version and the original five-sided Tombstone.
+Revgear Products Division is known for its range of martial arts equipment.
+The company started with three products: a knuckle protector, known today as the MMA training glove, and two styles of kick and punch shields, a curved version and the original five-sided Tombstone.
 Today, Revgear develops and manufactures boxing and MMA gloves, shin guards, headgear, target pads, sparring gear and hundreds of other products for a multitude of disciplines such as Muay Thai, kickboxing, Krav Maga, Jiu Jitsu, and mixed martial arts.
-Revgear has launched multiple successful limited edition series including Master Toddy Series, Revgear Combat Series, Samurai Series, Thai Destroyer Series, and others.
+Revgear has launched multiple limited edition series including Master Toddy Series, Revgear Combat Series, Samurai Series, Thai Destroyer Series, and others.
 Revgear recently introduced its Phoenix Sparring Mitt, an all-in-one focus mitt and boxing glove, and Fitness Pod, a multi-purpose throwing bag driving cross-training to the next level.

-Revgear products are made for men, women, and children canvassing a wide variety of disciplines.
-Revgear heavy bags, speed bags, double-end bags, cages, rings, training ropes, kettlebells, grappling dummies, ring timers, and the like are used in thousands of martial arts academies, dojos and fitness facilities.
-Revgear is the popular and first choice, among coaches, professional athletes, instructors, and academy and gym owners around the world.

 In 2014, Revgear premiered Revgear Competition League and Revolution: International Martial Arts Professionals Conference under its Revgear Seminar Division.

-Marketing strategy
+Marketing

-Revgear promotes its products and services through sponsorship agreements with professional athletes, professional organizations, and via product endorsements through amateur athletes, martial arts academies, dojos, and gyms.
-In addition Revgear promotes its products and services via martial arts and fitness events as well as seminars, workshops and webinars.